change-hi/change-hi.github.io/morea/fair/04-FAIR_Intro.md

 work.
 The authors also state that this vision applies not just to data, but to all aspects of the research process.

-> ## What's in it for you?
+## What's in it for you?

->
-> FAIR data sounds like a lot of work.
+FAIR data sounds like a lot of work.
 Is it worth it?
 Here are some of the benefits:

->
-> - Funder requirements
+- Funder requirements
-> - It makes your work more visible
+- It makes your work more visible
-> - Increase the reproducibility of your work
+- Increase the reproducibility of your work
-> - If others can use it easily, you will get cited more often
+- If others can use it easily, you will get cited more often
-> - You can create more impact if it's easier for others to use your data
+- You can create more impact if it's easier for others to use your data
-> - ...
+- ...
->
-> {: .checklist}

 ## Getting started with FAIR (climate) data